9 Popular Types of Blogs(and Monetization Ideas) to Be a Profitable Blogger in 2024

 Whatever your niche, you need to write blog posts that people actually want to read.
 That usually means your content should do at least one of the following:

-• Provide information: It’s important that this is information readers actually want, not just information you think is interesting.
+• Provide information: This must be information readers actually want, not just information you think is interesting.
 Often, this will overlap with solving a problem, but not always.
 On news-focused blogs, providing information may mean covering breaking news.

 • Inspire your readers: Some of the pieces you write won’t necessarily offer readers anything they don’t already know — but they might inspire them to action.
 That could be through a powerful story (perhaps from your own experience), through encouraging words, or through making readers open their eyes to the costs of inaction.